zac-heisey/zac-heisey.github.io/_lessons/lookin-good-with-css.md

 h1#main-heading {font-size: 30px;color: blue;}
 ```

-Let’s take a look at each part of the above CSS rule in further detail:
+Let's take a look at each part of the above CSS rule in further detail:

 *   `h1#main-heading` is the **selector** of the CSS rule.
 It would target an `h1` element with an `id` attribute of `main-heading` in our markup (e.g. `<h1 id="main-heading">`).
-*   Inside of the rule’s code block there are two **declarations**: `font-size: 30px;` and `color: blue;`.
+*   Inside of the rule's code block there are two **declarations**: `font-size: 30px;` and `color: blue;`.
 The first declaration sets the font size of the selector to 30 pixels.
-The second declaration sets the selector’s font color to blue.
+The second declaration sets the selector's font color to blue.

-Here’s a diagram of a basic CSS rule with the each bit of the syntax labeled:
+Here's a diagram of a basic CSS rule with the each bit of the syntax labeled:

 ![diagram showing basic css rule syntax](https://cdn-images-1.medium.com/max/1600/1*ZIUP8HcbIS6k9IcGvqPUzA.jpeg "Basic CSS rule syntax: selector, code black, declaration (property and value)")

 ## CSS Selectors

 As mentioned earlier, CSS selectors allow us to target the element or elements in our HTML markup to be styled.
-The most basic selectors (aka “simple selectors”) generally fall into one of three categories, each with varying levels of specificity (we’ll talk more about specificity later on in this lesson):
+The most basic selectors (aka “simple selectors”) generally fall into one of three categories, each with varying levels of specificity (we'll talk more about specificity later on in this lesson):

 **Type Selectors**

-Type selectors include tag/element selectors (like `h1`, `p`, or `body`), as well as pseudo-elements (like `::before` and `::after`), which we won’t go into in this lesson.
+Type selectors include tag/element selectors (like `h1`, `p`, or `body`), as well as pseudo-elements (like `::before` and `::after`), which we won't go into in this lesson.
 Type selectors have the lowest level of specificity among simple selectors.

 We use type selectors to match _all_ elements of a given type within our markup.
 Type selector syntax simply uses the tag name itself as the selector (e.g. **h2**).
 For example, if we wanted to make the `<h2>` headings blue in the following HTML markup: